lupyuen/st7789-nuttx/README.md

 # LVGL Version

+We can specify the LVGL Version in menuconfig:

+Application Configuration → Graphics Support → Light and Versatile Graphic Library (LVGL) → LVGL Version

 Note that NuttX builds with LVGL version 7.3.0.
 The current version of LVGL is 8.2.0.

 LVGL 8 is NOT backward compatible with LVGL 7.
 See the breaking changes...